Get BOGO Free Quay Sunnies at the High Key Summer Sale

-Quay High Key Summer Sale: Get Select Sunglasses Buy One Get One Free
+Quay Extended Their Huge Summer Sale: Buy One Pair of Sunglasses Get One Free

 It's summer, and it looks like we're actually going to be outside a lot in 2021.
 That means it's time to stock up on sunglasses to get ready for sunny days out and stylish nights.
-Good thing one of our favorite eyewear brands, Quay, just kicked off their BOGO free High Key Summer Sale.
+Good thing one of our favorite eyewear brands, Quay, just extended their BOGO free High Key Summer Sale through June 10.

 Quay is a favorite among influencers and countless celebrities who even have their own collections with the brand (like the Quay x Lizzo collections, acollab with Saweetiethe Chrissy Teigen collections and a collab with H.E.R.) -- and some of the styles are included in the sale!
 From dramatically oversized aviators to bold cat eyes to reflective lenses, you're sure to find a pair of Quay shades fit for your personal style.